 Top Homeowners Insurance Claims

-Wind damage accounts for 24 percent of homeowners insurance claims.
-This includes damage caused by high velocity winds which can uproot trees, cause roof damage and damage the infrastructure of a home.
+- Wind Damage: Wind damage accounts for 24% of homeowners insurance claims.
+This includes damage caused by high-velocity winds which can uproot trees, cause roof damage and damage the infrastructure of a home.
 Strong storms can produce heavy winds and cause damage to your home’s siding and shingles or cause a tree to fall on the roof of your home.

-Hail produced from strong storms can cause heavy damage to homes and property.
-Hail accounts for 16 percent of all homeowners insurance claims.
+- Damage from Hail: Hail produced from strong storms can cause heavy damage to homes and property.
+Hail accounts for 16% of all homeowners insurance claims.
 Hail can measure anywhere from 0.2 inches to up to 8 inches in diameter.
 The type of hail that causes damage to homes is usually at least 0.75 inches in diameter.
 Large hailstones can wreak havoc on roofs and crack wood, concrete, clay, asphalt and other types of roofs.
 Hail can cause windows to break and damage home siding.

 Filing a Homeowners Insurance Claim

 If you’ve suffered a covered loss to your home or property, it is important to know the proper steps to take when filing a homeowners insurance claim.
 The first step is to contact your insurance company to get the process started.
-Your homeowners policy documents should list the number to call in case of a claim.
-Of course, if you’ve been burglarized, you’ll need to contact the police and file a police report.
+Your homeowner's policy documents should list the number to call in case of a claim.
+If you’ve been burglarized, you’ll need to contact the police and file a police report.
 You may have to provide a copy of the police report to the insurance company.

 Photograph or video any damage if possible and then take any necessary steps to prevent further property damage, saving your receipts for any purchases made for temporary repairs.
 An insurance adjuster will visit your home or property to inspect the damage and determine how much the insurance company will pay toward your claim.
 Ask any questions you have when the insurance adjustor visits or to the insurance company when initially reporting your claim.